whm3/civic_readiness_and_digital_hygiene/THESTART.md

 > “What if we *used* this weirdly efficient toolset for something meaningful?”

-That led to a holiday carol written for friends who were being detained.
+That led to a holiday carol written for friends who were being seperated from their families in Delaney Hall.
 It made its way onto Spotify.
 It lingered.
 Sat quietly.
 It wasn’t perfect, but it was *something*.

 ### 🧒 The Teenager Test